 If you get an inlay or onlay, you should know that they are not as strong as a crown because they tend to wear off in a few months rather than lasting for years.

-Similarly, you can consider the advantages and disadvantages of other tooth material used in alternative dental restorations other than a crown.
-For example, inlay or onlays are sometimes made from cheap materials such as composite resin that tends to wear off in just a year if oral hygiene and proper dental care is not maintained.
+Similarly, you can consider the advantages and disadvantages of other materials used in alternative dental restorations other than a crown.
+For example, inlay or onlays are sometimes made from cheap materials such as composite resin that tend to wear off in just a year if oral hygiene and proper dental care are not maintained.

-Different countries offer varying prices and Turkey happens to be one of the affordable locations for dental work.
+Also, different countries offer varying prices and Turkey happens to be one of the affordable locations for dental work.
+As for your concerns about quality, dental technology in Turkey has come a long way.
+Now you can find the most modern and equipped dental clinics in Istanbul.

 What is the best option for your teeth?

-In order to really determine what cheap alternative to a dental crown would be suitable for you, a thorough dental assessment should be the first step.
-Therefore, visiting a qualified dentist should be your top priority to find the right alternatives to crowns.
-Just a doctor can analyze your situation and tell you what you need and what’s best for you.
+In order to determine which alternative to dental crowns would be suitable for you, a thorough dental assessment should be the first step.
+So, visiting a qualified dentist should be your top priority to find the right alternatives to crowns.
+Only a dental professional can analyze your situation and tell you what you need and what’s best for you.

 You can get in touch with us and get a free consultation to discuss your situation and our team of dentists will offer you solutions well-suited to your budget and dental needs.

-When you shouldn’t consider an alternative to dental crown?
+Is it time for you to consider an alternative to dental crown?

 A dental crown is necessary when there is a considerable amount of damage or decay present on one of your teeth and in extreme cases, the decay has penetrated into the nerve under the tooth.

-Sometimes a full-coverage crown is needed for cosmetic reasons but in such cases it is an option, not a necessity.
-You can choose from an array of types of crown.
+Sometimes a full-coverage crown is needed for cosmetic reasons but in such cases, it is an option, not a necessity.
+You can choose from an array of types of crowns.

-These reasons include a chipped or cracked tooth, complete loss of tooth due to severe damage or decay.
-A missing tooth or broken teeth first require a dental implant and to protect the implant from damage, a gold crown or any other crown material is placed on it.
+These reasons include a chipped or cracked tooth or complete loss of tooth due to severe damage or decay.
+A missing tooth or broken tooth first requires a dental implant and to protect the implant from damage, a gold crown or any other crown material is placed on it.
+But is there a cheaper alternative to dental implants though?
+Well, yes.
+Your choices are dentures or dental bridges.
+They usually cost less than dental implants.

 More often than not, dental crowns are used to protect your teeth from future problems and to restore your oral health.
 In cases of severe damage, they become a necessity and you can no longer avoid them.